zeromq/pyzmq/README.rst

 Versioning
 ==========

-Current release of pyzmq is 2.1.7, and targets libzmq-2.1.7.
+Current release of pyzmq is 2.1.8, and targets libzmq-2.1.8.
 For libzmq 2.0.x, use pyzmq release 2.0.10.1 or the 2.0.x development branch.

-A 2.1.7.1 release exists only for 64b Windows, because it fixes a ``ZMQ_FD`` related bug that only affected those systems.

 PyZMQ versioning follows libzmq versioning.
 In general, your pyzmq version should be the same as that of your libzmq, but due to the generally growing API of libzmq, your pyzmq should *not* be newer than your libzmq.
-This is a strict restriction for pyzmq <= 2.1.0, but we intend to support libzmq >= 2.1.0 for pyzmq 2.1.x.
+This is a strict restriction for pyzmq <= 2.1.0, but we intend to support libzmq >= 2.1.4 (the first 'stable' 2.1 release) for pyzmq 2.1.x.

 ØMQ 3.0
 -------